instant-labs/instant-bandit/README.md

 ```

 That's it!
-The `useInstantBandit` hook knows which variant is being displayed, and the `conversions` metric is automatically updated for the correct experiment and variant when a user hits the SignUpButton presented to them.
+The `useInstantBandit` hook knows which variant is being displayed, and the `conversions` metric is automatically updated for the correct experiment and variant when a visitor hits the SignUpButton presented to them.

 ## The Backend